espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-002-dns-tunneling.md

 **Validation:**
 DNS tunneling activity was successfully confirmed at the network sensor level.
 This validated proper sensor placement and log generation, providing a foundation for future detection engineering and alert development.

+**Lessons Learned:**
+> Visibility alone does not equal detection.
+Sensors must be paired with purpose-built detection logic to generate actionable alerts.

 ---

 ### ***Issue 2: DNS Tunneling Queries Appeared Legitimate and Did Not Trigger Detection***